alexg622/nova_security_api/README.md

 If you are part of the team you can also update the teams name. \
-`curl -X PUT -d name=Nike https://novasecurity.herokuapp.com/api/teams/1?email=alex@mail.com`
+`curl -X PUT -d name=ATeam https://novasecurity.herokuapp.com/api/teams/1?email=alex@mail.com`

 Every object also has timestamps for when they were created and last updated.